 What's a "triodion"?
 What's a "menaion"?
 What's a ...
 Oh, I give up.

 In the Byzantine-Ruthenian Rite, the triodion is the cycle of lessons and texts for the pre-lenten and lenten seasons; the pentecostarion is the cycle for Pascha (Easter), Pentecost, the post-Pentecost season (ordinary time), as well as Philips Fast (Advent) and Christmas; and the menaion is the cycle for feasts and the days of saints.

-The Ruthenian recension of the Byzantine Tradition is singled out on this site because it was in a Church of that recension that I served for eighteen years, and is the recension of the Byzantine Tradition with which I am familiar.
-I still retain faculties in an eparchy (diocese) of that recension, and homilies based on that Church's liturgical celebrations may occur from time to time; there are many in the archives as well, as this site was started while I was serving as a pastor in that Church.
+Prior to the First Sunday of Advent, 2017, the Scripture citations for the Ruthenian recension of the Byzantine Tradition were given for each post.
+This tradition was singled out on this site because it was in a Church of that recension that I served for eighteen years, and is the recension of the Byzantine Tradition with which I am familiar.
+Though I no longer retain faculties in an eparchy (diocese) of that recension, homilies based on that Church's liturgical celebrations may be found in the archives, as this site was started while I was serving as a pastor in that Church; and, the chart above showing how the various ranks of days compare with one another will remain unchanged.
 Other recensions (forms) of the Byzantine Rite used by Churches in union with Rome, such as Ukrainian, Russian, Melkite, etc., would not differ extensively, though they may have individual feasts particular to their respective Churches.